laurentkempe/StatiqBlog/input/posts/2006/The-best-answer-was-given-)-Spain-France-1-3-.md

 <strong>What about the racist remarks of the Spanish trainer (for a while) and supporters? </strong>

-Aragones and Henry are not the best of friends after Aragones’ used a racist remark in referring to the France striker while trying to motivate Jose Antonio Reyes, an Arsenal teammate of Henry. <br>Domenech also suggested that some Spain supporters had made monkey noises when the bus carrying the France players arrived at the stadium."<br>"
+Aragones and Henry are not the best of friends after Aragones’ used a racist remark in referring to the France striker while trying to motivate Jose Antonio Reyes, an Arsenal teammate of Henry. <br>Domenech also suggested that some Spain supporters had made monkey noises when the bus carrying the France players arrived at the stadium."

 I think that the best answer was given by the French team during the game.
 THANKS GUYS !!!

 <strong>Allez les Bleus! </strong>